-4.5.3 NTT Promotion Process
+4.5.3 Promotion Process

-Non-tenure-track faculty should consult with their department heads before initiating promotion procedures.
-The final decision on proceeding rests with the faculty member.
-However, if denied promotion after completion of the process described in the next paragraph, the faculty member remains at rank and must forgo at least one full promotion cycle before again initiating promotion procedures.
+NTTF should consult with their department head before initiating promotion procedures.
+The final decision on whether or not to proceed rests with the faculty member.
+However, if denied promotion after completion of the process described in the next paragraphs, the faculty member remains at rank and must forgo at least one full promotion cycle before again initiating promotion procedures.